-The WTA Slovenia Open (or “Zavarovalnica Sava Ljubljana“) is a WTA 125 tennis tournament that is played on outdoor hard courts in Ljubljana, Slovenia.
+The WTA Slovenia Open is a women’s tennis tournament that is played on outdoor hard courts in Ljubljana, Slovenia.

 In 2021 and 2022, the tournament was played in Potoroz at the WTA 250 level but in 2023 the tournament was moved to Ljubljana and was downgraded to a WTA 125 event.

-The current champions from the 2023 tournament are Marina Bassols Ribera in the singles event and Amina Anshba and Quinn Gleason in the doubles event.
+The 2023 champions were Marina Bassols Ribera in the singles and Amina Anshba and Quinn Gleason in the doubles.

 WTA Slovenia Open 2023